PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

         [Bool] true
 ```

 You can enable a column in Activity Monitor called "Restricted" which is a flag that prevents programs from injecting code via macOS's [dynamic linker](https://pewpewthespells.com/blog/blocking_code_injection_on_ios_and_os_x.html).
-Ideally, this should say "Yes".
+Ideally, this should say "Yes."

 ## Hardened Runtime